Paris in World War II: Liberation

 On 19 August, against the opposition of De Gaulle's representative in Paris, Jacques Chaban-Delmas, the National Council of the Resistance and the Parisian Committee on Liberation jointly called for an immediate uprising.
 It was commanded by the regional leader of the communist-led FFI, Colonel Henri Rol-Tanguy.
 Chaban-Delmas reluctantly agreed to participate.
 Liberation Committees in each neighborhood occupied the government buildings and headquarters of collaborationist newspapers, and put up barricades in the northern and eastern neighborhoods, where the Resistance was the strongest.
 To the surprise of Henri Rol-Tanguy, the Paris police also joined in the uprising; a thousand policemen occupied the Prefecture of Police, the police headquarters on the Île de la Cité.

 At the time of the uprising, most of elite German units had left the city, but 20,000 German soldiers remained, armed with about 80 tanks and 60 artillery pieces.
 While the Resistance had about 20,000 fighters, they had only 60 hand guns, a few machine guns, and no heavy weapons.
 Nonetheless, on the morning of 20 August, a small group of Resistance fighters, led by Marcel Flouret, walked into the City Hall of Paris and demanded a transfer of operations.
 The building was then occupied by the resistance.
 Rol-Tanguy commanded the uprising from a bunker 26 meters beneath the statue of the Lion de Belfort, Place Denfert-Rochereau, which communicated with the catacombs.
 Parisians cut down trees and tore up paving stones to build barricades.
-Scattered sniping and street fighting broke out between the Germans, the Milice and the Resistance; prisoners were executed on both sides.
-The Resistance took weapons from fallen Germans, and even captured trucks and even tanks, but neither side had enough military power to defeat the other.
+Scattered sniping and street fighting broke out between the Germans, Milice, and Resistance; prisoners were executed on both sides.
+The Resistance took weapons from fallen Germans, and even captured trucks and tanks, but neither side ended up with enough military power to defeat the other.